react-native-camera/react-native-camera/docs/RNCamera.md

 Use the `type` property to specify which camera to use.

+### `Android` `cameraId`

+Overrides the `type` property and uses the camera given by cameraId.
+Use `getCameraIds` to get the list of available IDs.

+A common use case for this is to provide a "switch camera" button that loops through all available cameras.

 ### `whiteBalance`

 Values: `RNCamera.Constants.WhiteBalance.sunny`, `RNCamera.Constants.WhiteBalance.cloudy`, `RNCamera.Constants.WhiteBalance.shadow`, `RNCamera.Constants.WhiteBalance.incandescent`, `RNCamera.Constants.WhiteBalance.fluorescent` or `RNCamera.Constants.WhiteBalance.auto` (default)